OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

           ]
         }
 ```
-If you look at the example configuration above you can see that there are multiple implemntations of the OpenLAP-Visualizer-Framework that can be uploaded in a single go.
+If you look at the example configuration above you can see that there are multiple implementations of the OpenLAP-Visualizer-Framework that can be uploaded in a single go.
 The configuration specifies which `VisualizationMethod` uses which `DataTransformer` along with other information.
     </li>
     <li>The OpenLAP-Visualizer after verifying your upload will make it available for all clients.
-If the upload fails for any reason then the uploader will be not notified as to cause of the failure.</li>
+If the upload fails for any reason then you will be notified as to cause of the failure.</li>
 <ol>